docpad-archive/documentation/FAQ.md

     What is the meaning of life? <%= @document.meaningOfLife %>

 To use eco, simply ensure that you have the extension `.eco` at the end of your file.
 E.g. `my-blog-post.html.eco`.
-It doesn't have to be at the end, but it mustn't be the first extension.
+It doesn't have to be at the end, but it mustn't be the first extension (as the first extension is what you are rendering to).

 ### What do the extensions mean?